 Random generators and entropy

 The random generators themselves, like CTR-DRBG, do not require new entropy every time they are called.
 Instead, they expand the available entropy to produce random without compromising the original entropy and being secure as long as not too much random is generated from one state.
 Therefore, the random generators occasionally gather entropy from the entropy collector to refresh their state.

 Advice for threaded environments

 Regarding entropy, our advice is to use a central entropy collector.
 Initialize once.
 This makes sure that the entropy collector gets the best entropy from its sources as it does not have to share with sibling entropy collectors.
-(With PolarSSL 1.2.x, you'll need to wrap
+For more details, see Thread Safety and Multi Threading.

 mbedtls_entropy_func()as its entropy callback.
-This makes sure that the random generators between the different threads have the least amount of correlation possible and can thus be considered as independent as possible.
+This ensures that the random generators between the different threads have the least amount of correlation possible and can thus be considered as independent as possible.

 Use a central CTR-DRBG or HMAC-DRBG context initialized once in the main thread, and share in across threads.
 The DRBG modules are thread-safe, as they contain locks within the contexts, which are used within the modules if threading is enabled, see Thread Safety and Multi Threading.